What is Antifa, the far-left group tied to violent protests?

 Local authorities, meanwhile, have shown little interest in the matter.

-"We're not going to come out and safe you," police told a journalist last week as antifa militants chased him away with pepper spray.
+"We're not going to come out and save you," police told a journalist last week as Antifa militants chased him away with pepper spray.

 “I thought it was beneath a United States senator,” Wheeler told the outlet.
 “The truth is, I wasn't even here.
 I wasn't even in the United States.
 I was with my family in Ecuador on a wildlife tour.”